sam-hajj/delamain-test/docs/architecture.md

 2023-12-11T12:37:14 - PROJECT_SHIFT - chore: Experiment with react in architecture.md
 2023-12-11T15:10:09 - PROJECT_SHIFT - refactor: Adapt product for new requirements in architecture.md
 2023-12-12T15:58:42 - PROJECT_SHIFT - chore: Experiment with vue in architecture.md
+2023-12-13T11:15:19 - PROJECT_SHIFT - chore: Experiment with pandas in architecture.md